-The Committees are made up of three or four Trustees and one or two nominated Portfolio Holders from across the academies.
-Risks are identified to the Trustees and information is sent to either the Trust Board or the Executive Team (as appropriate) to ensure that relevant personnel are informed and appropriate action taken.
+The Trust Board Committees constitute a minimum of three Trustees and invite a member(s) of the Executive Team to attend each meeting.
+The Committee is chaired by a Trustee.
+Risks identified by the Committee are either reported to the Trust Board or actioned to the Executive Team (as appropriate) to ensure that relevant personnel are informed and appropriate action taken.
 Following the Trust Board meeting, feedback is shared with Academy Councils, through the Academy Council Chair, to ensure that all governance stakeholders are kept well informed.